We answer members’ frequently asked questions about the PCS General Secretary election

 The independent scrutineer, the Electoral Reform Services, will count the votes.

 What happens if I haven't received a ballot paper?

-If you haven’t received a ballot paper by Thursday 14 November then you should e-mail email@example.com remembering to include your membership or national insurance number, name and address including postcode to request a replacement.
+If you haven’t received a ballot paper by 14 November complete the online form to request a replacement.

-The deadline for requesting replacements is 5pm Wednesday 4 December.
+The deadline for requesting replacements is 5pm on Wednesday, 4 December.

 What's the latest date by which I can return my ballot paper?